S41G0N/prompt-assistant/README.md

     anthropic = {
         model = "claude-3-5-sonnet-20240620", -- Set your preferred default model
-        url = "https://api.anthropic.com/v1/messages", -- You can change this if needed },
+        url = "https://api.anthropic.com/v1/messages", -- You can change this if needed api_key_name = "ANTHROPIC_API_KEY", -- ENV Variable name of your Anthropic API Key

+    },

     ollama = {
-        model = "llama3.1", -- Set your preferred default Ollama model url = "http://localhost:11434/api/generate", -- Change if you're using a different URL (setting OLLAMA_URL_LINK env variable is also possible)
+        model = "llama3.1", -- Set your preferred default Ollama model url = "http://localhost:11434", -- Change if you're using a different URL (setting OLLAMA_URL_LINK env variable is also possible)

     },

     default_behavior = "You are a helpful assistant.
 What I have sent are my notes so far.
 You are very curt, yet helpful.",